101 Weather And Home Weather Station Facts & Tips You Need To Know

 66) How Temperature & Rainfall Affects The Weathering Of Rocks

-Weather, especially heat and rain, are one of the main factors contributing to the weathering process.
+Weather, especially heat and rain, is one of the main factors contributing to the weathering process.
 As not all rocks are created equally, some take much longer to weather and respond differently to the type of element it is exposed to.

 We still use rock in modern times for a variety of purposes.
 From the inclusion in concrete mixes for all kinds of building projects to the construction of road surfaces.
 It is even still being used as the primary building blocks for houses, walls, and roads in some countries.

-In contrast, they break down much more rapidly in cold dry conditions.
+In contrast, they break down much more rapidly in cold, dry conditions.
 The small cracks in the rock allow cold water in these cracks to freeze and expand.
 This leads to a fracturing of the rock into smaller pieces.